 Neuschwanstein Castle is the Inspiration for Walt Disney’s Castle:

-Schloss Neuschwanstein is one of the most popular castles in Europe and we are glad that our autumn visit has allowed us to tour the interior of the castle.
+Schloss Neuschwanstein is one of the most recognizable castles in Europe and we are glad that our autumn visit we had time to take a tour of the interior of the castle.

 On a previous trip in winter, we could only admire the Neuschwanstein Castle from the village in Hohenschwangau.
-On that occasion our tour did not include a castle visit.
-Our tour director wasn’t forthcoming with information on how to get up to the castle and we didn’t have a lot of time to explore on our own.
+On that occasion our tour stop at Neuschwanstein did not include a castle visit.
+The tour director was not forthcoming with information on how to get up to the castle and we didn’t have a lot of time to explore on our own.

 Visits to the rooms of Neuschwanstein Castle can only be done as part of a guided tour.
 Tours are conducted in German and English by Schloss Neuschwanstein guides and for visitors who do not speak these two languages, audio-guides are available in various languages.